Summer Conservation Camp

 After Care

 After Care is available from 3–5 p.m. each day.
-Caregivers may add After Care to their registration for a flat rate of $125 per week.
+Caregivers will have the option to purchase After Care for a flat rate of $150 per week via a link sent to their email at a later date.
 Space for After Care is limited.

 Scholarships